 Without a warehouse or location for the player to pickup on ammo they need, they could potentially run through the game with only a few shots to spare at all times (this occurred many times in MGS3).
 Kojima Productions must have seen this as a problem, as Drebin's Shop was added in MGS4.
 MGSPW solved this by breaking gameplay down into several missions, bringing us to our next problem.
 Spacing out locations around the world means that you cannot travel there on foot.

-a special touch that once made the games so unique, due to
+Peace Walker, although still Metal Gear at its core, has lost a special touch that once made the games so unique, due to it's fragmented experience |

 Because of this, Metal Gear games now use chapters/missions to group different locations together.
 A broken down game means that scenarios in chapters will almost seem unrelated to the previous chapters in some ways, rather than having a single focus like Outer Heaven or Big Shell.
 If we have locations around the globe, we have to have a game broken down into pieces.
 If Metal Gear titles ever do decide to return to the original method of having an infiltration on a single location, the game will be back to one piece; one chapter.